 Bethlehem Steel Corporation operated the Sparrows Point Steel Mill in Baltimore for more than 80 years, making iron and steel and building ships.
 During that time, the facility, located on the roughly 2,300 acre Sparrows Point peninsula, was notorious for violating pollution regulations for air, water, and toxic wastes that fouled local waterways—including Bear Creek, the Patapsco River, and Old Road Bay—and impacted local communities.
+Unlike many industrial sites that are surrounded by other industry, the Sparrows Point site sits near modest waterfront homes and parks where people fish and crab.
+Swimming ladders can be seen on the piers of some of those homes, although some residents say you are as likely to see swimmers these days as black bears because of fears of contaminants in the water.

 In the late 1990s, the Environmental Protection Agency (EPA) and the Maryland Department of the Environment (MDE) sued Bethlehem Steel for numerous hazardous waste violations.
 The case was settled in 1997 when the parties signed a Consent Decree that required Bethlehem Steel and any subsequent owner to correct the violations and perform the necessary studies to fully evaluate contamination caused by the facility.
 The studies were to include a comprehensive assessment of the extent to which offsite migration of toxic contaminants may present a risk to human health and the environment.

 CBF encourages the owners to work with EPA and MDE to ensure that onsite assessment and clean-up activities reduce offsite migration of contaminants.
+CBF and Blue Water Baltimore are currently coordinating with Tradepoint Atlantic as they remediate contaminated groundwater on site and redevelop the peninsula.

 2015 Toxicity Testing of Baltimore Harbor Sediments (PDF)